stackai/stackai-vpc/README.md

 In order to update the services, you will need to follow the instructions below:

-1) Stop all the services with `docker compose down`
+1) Stop all the services with `docker compose stop`
 2) Update the `image` field of the docker-compose.yml file of the service you want to update.

 Example, to update the stackend service from `d3f54d3` to `f4c8aa0`